beego/beedoc/en/Controllers_Routing.md

 	beego.AutoRouter(&controllers.ObjectController{})

-Then Beego reflects all methods in `ObjectController` and register corresponding routers:
+Then beego reflects all methods in `ObjectController` and register corresponding routers:

 	/object/login   Call Login method of ObjectController.
 	/object/logout  Call Logout method of ObjectController.